SC to hear Mohammed Faizal's plea against non-withdrawal of notification disqualifying him as MP | Law-Order

 Singhvi said the appeal of the Union Territory against the high court order is coming up for hearing before another apex court bench on Tuesday. ''Tag this with the SLP (of Lakshadweep),'' said the bench.

-Singhvi, appearing for the Nationalist Congress Party leader, said the Lok Sabha was ''prompt to disqualify Faizal as an MP immediately after he was convicted and sentenced by a local court in January this year, but his membership has not been restored yet despite the high court staying the conviction''.
+The Lok Sabha was ''prompt to disqualify Faizal as an MP immediately after he was convicted and sentenced by a local court in January this year, but his membership has not been restored yet despite the high court staying the conviction'', Singhvi, appearing for the Nationalist Congress Party leader, said.

 Faizal stood disqualified from the membership of Lok Sabha from January 11, the date of his conviction in an attempt to murder case by a sessions court in Kavaratti, according to a notification issued on January 13 by the Lok Sabha Secretariat.